 Government funding covers many of the costs for the Expo operations, but Bissell is still responsible for filling ongoing and emerging needs for active programs beyond the Expo Day Shelter.

 We ran out of clothes almost immediately.
-Within a couple days, we were seeing more than 500 people come to the EXPO.
+Within a couple of days, we were seeing more than 500 people come to the EXPO.
 Since we couldn’t accept used clothes in the short-term due to distancing recommendations, we turned to the public for help.

 Boyle Street Community Services and Bissell appealed to you, the community at large, for help to raise money to buy jeans, shirts, underwear, gloves, underwear, and more.
 In less than 1 week, you contributed $30,000.
 Even though we’ve often witnessed just how compassionate Edmontonians are—this blew us away!
 It’s a bit of a challenge for our staff to find clothing sources, but we’ve been able to fill gaps.